 - Transfer the potatoes onto a roasting pan, space them about ½ inch apart.

 - Use a cup or large fork to gently smash the potatoes.
-For thinner potatoes, smash one side then turn it over to smash it again.
+For thicker potatoes, smash one side, then turn them over to smash the other side.

-- Roast for 35 to 40 minutes, or until level of crispiness is reached.
+- Roast for 40 to 45 minutes, or until your desired level of crispiness is reached.

-- Sprinkle kosher salt to taste and add optional rosemary leaves for additional flavor.
+- Sprinkle with kosher salt to taste, and add optional rosemary leaves for extra flavor.

 - Serve with your favorite sauce.